 October 14, 1834 - Henry Blair receives the second patent awarded to an African American when he patents a corn planter.

 January 30, 1835 - In the United States Capitol, Andrew Jackson encounters an unsuccessful assassination attempt from an

 unemployed house painter, Richard Lawrence.
 Jackson, after

 two point-blank shots misfired, confronted his attacker with a

 cane.
-This was the first

-on the life of a President of the United States.
+This was the first attempt on the life of a President of the United States.

 June 2, 1835 - P.T.
 Barnum begins his first circus tour of the

 October 2, 1835 - The Revolution of Texas begins with the Battle of Gonzales when Mexican soldiers try to disarm the people of Gonzales, but are resisted by local militia.
 By November, Texas proclaimed the right to secede from Mexico with Sam Houston taking command of the Texas army.
 His Texas army would capture San Antonio on December 9.